I am a creative director at Twenty Four 7, a retail strategy and experience design agency based in Portland, Oregon.

 To see a complete list of awards click here.

 Nearly every project that I have worked on has included multimedia design.
 Museum exhibition projects in particular employ diverse digital technologies to create theatrical, educational, and immersive experiences.
-From 360° holographic animations and 3d theaters to touch-screen interactives and motion-tracking projections, my experience extends across many mediums, technologies, and roles:
+From 360° holographic animations and VR environments to touch-screen interactives and motion-tracking projections, my experience extends across many mediums, technologies, and roles:

 • I work with content developers to create concepts and storyboards.